Verschiedene Faktoren wirken auf den CO2-Fußabdruck ein

 The carbon footprint of the Schwabe Group

-After determining the CO2 footprint for the German sites, the next milestone was to compile it for the entire Schwabe Group.
-Our current global carbon footprint only covers Scope 1 and 2.
-Both of these categories include all of the CO2 emissions which result from extraction, manufacturing, logistics, administration, the vehicle fleet or energy we purchase at the Schwabe Group sites.
+Scopes 1 and 2 include all of the CO2 emissions which result from extraction, manufacturing, logistics, administration, the vehicle fleet or energy we purchase at the Schwabe Group sites.

 Given the complexity and the extent of the data needed to document Scope 3 across all international sites, we are not going to collect information about CO2 emissions for Scope 3 until the next phase.
 This category encompasses all of the goods and services we purchase, the waste we produce, employee commutes, business travel, and transporting, using and disposing of our products.